CGFS93/Kickstarter-Analysis/README.md

 ## Overview of Project

 This is an analysis of filtered data from theater and plays campaigns on Kickstarter.
-The targeted outcomes are to find an optimal launch date and monetary goal amounts for successful theater campaign launch on Kickstarter.
+The targeted outcomes are to find an optimal launch date and monetary goal amounts for a successful theater campaign launch on Kickstarter.

 ### Purpose